Welcome to today's edition of the Rush 24-7 podcast.

 A Marxist socialist claims that Romney bets other people's money.

-I want to I want to get a phone in here before the our call in before the hour ends.
+To the phones, I want to get a phone in here before our call and before the hour ends.

 Hi, Rush.

-You know, if there was an actual Limbo Institute for Advanced Conservative Studies, I would be on the dean's list.
+You know, if there was an actual Limbaugh Institute for Advanced Conservative Studies, I would be on the Dean's list.

 Thank you.